Schmiemandev/inkwell-data/README.md

 I welcome contributions from the fountain pen community!
 Please download the app on the Play Store to contribute to this database with your own collection.

 Please ensure your contributions are accurate and well-researched.
 All submissions will be reviewed before being merged.

+## Scripts

+This repository includes a `scripts` directory containing utility scripts:

+- `validate_json.py`: This script validates the `json_data/inks.json` file to ensure it is well-formed JSON.
+- `generate_leaderboard.py`: This script fetches ink data and updates the contributor leaderboard in the `README.md`.

 ## Usage in Inkwell App